-Palm Beach County SUPPORTS the Area Agency on Aging's legislative priorities:
+Palm Beach County SUPPORTS the Area Agency on Aging's legislative priorities, which include:

-- Funding for Florida's Aging & Disability Resource Centers client services workload under the Statewide Medicaid Managed Long Term Care Program to reduce the risk of nursing home placement for seniors and adults with disabilities; - Funding to serve at-risk seniors statewide on the Department of Elder Affairs waiting list for the Community Care/Home Care for the Elderly and the Alzheimer's Respite Care Programs; - Appropriate 3.5 % of administrative costs to the Department of Elder Affairs for Florida's Alzheimer's Disease Initiative programs; and - Establish an Adult Protective Services within the Community Care for Elderly Program to pay for the cost of emergency services provided to Adult Protective Services high-risk referrals received from the Department of Children and Families.
+- Funding for Florida's Aging & Disability Resource Centers client services workload under the Statewide Medicaid Managed Long Term Care Program to reduce the risk of nursing home placement for seniors and adults with disabilities. - Funding to serve at-risk seniors statewide on the Department of Elder Affairs waiting list for the Community Care/Home Care for the Elderly and the Alzheimer's Respite Care Programs. - Appropriating 3.5 percent of administrative costs to the Department of Elder Affairs for Florida's Alzheimer's disease Initiative programs. - Establishing an Adult Protective Services within the Community Care for Elderly Program to pay for the cost of emergency services provided to Adult Protective Services high-risk referrals received from the Department of Children and Families.